Merging Cultures Article Overview

 What Will this Article do for Me?

-Dr. Whitaker had two reasons for conducting this research on merging cultures:
+Dr. Mary Kay had two reasons for conducting this research on merging cultures:

 - First, to identify the specific factors that senior leaders may implement at the time of the merger to help predict merger success.